TGOSS1984/text_adventure_game/readme.md

 - The `use_estus()` function in `combat.py` checks how many flasks are available and heals the player, updating both HP and the session value.
 - Estus count is reset at bonfires and certain story branches like the "rest point".

+### Player

+- Each class has different perks
+- Knight, high defence, high HP, high block absorb, low dodge chance, low attack, low critical hit chance
+- Mage, low defence, low hp, medium block absorb, medium dodge chance, high attack, medium critical hit chance
+- Rogue, low defence , low hp, medium block absorb, high dodge chance, high attack, medium critical hit chance
+- Archer, medium defence, medium hp, high block absorb, medium dodge chance, medium attack, high critical chance

 ### Battle System Mechanics

 - Enemy encounters are triggered by specific story chapters using a `battle` flag in `story.py`.
 - Each enemy has distinct stats (HP, attack) and lore.
-- Players use one of several actions: `attack`, `block`, or `dodge`.
+- Players use one of several actions: `attack`, `block`, `dodge`, or `use estus`.
-- Using Block reduces damage by 50%, using didge has a chance to avoid 100% damage but is random, the prompt for enemy is preparing massive attack was added to encourage use of these mechanics as opposed to just hitting attack.
+- Using Block reduces damage by a % depending on class, using dodge has a chance to avoid 100% damage but is based on % chance of sucess for each class, the prompt for enemy upcoming attack was added to encourage use of these mechanics as opposed to just hitting attack.
+- Enemy has 3 types of attack, standard attack, massive attack & flurry attack - this is probability based with the flurry attack being most rare & the standard attack being most common
+- Animations are added for the flurry attack where the screen pulses Red and for using an Estus flask the sceen turns a green shade with bubbles rising to simulate health regeneration
 - Damage calculations are influenced by the player’s class stats (attack/defense) and randomized outcomes via `numpy.random`.
 - Dodge and block success/failure use probability thresholds.
 - Bosses have higher stats and use adjusted damage scaling.